 If you lock yourself out during business hours you may borrow the office keys for $66.
 The keys must be returned the next day otherwise additional charges apply.

 - Moving out

-We will then reply by sending you instructions on vacating your property and finalise the payments etc.
+We will acknowledge receipt of your email and then send you instructions on vacating your property, our procedures and the rent owing.

 - Bond refund